ben-spector-cc/intermediate-react-rtl/project/project-draft-template.md

 ### Task #5

 - Go back to **CopyCat.js** and take a look at the `isCopying` prop.
 When `isCopying` is set to `true`, the text from the input form will be rendered in the paragraph below the cat image.
+When `isCopying` is set to `false` the text will no longer be copied into the paragraph.

-  The second test in **CopyCat.test.js** will verify this functionality.
-Your tasks are to do the following.
+  The second test in **CopyCat.test.js** will verify this functionality i.e. whether the text from the input node is copied into the paragraph when `isCopying` is set to true.
+Before we write it though, we must render the `CopyCat` component with the correct prop values.

-  1. Render the `CopyCat` component in the unit test.
+  Your task is to render the `CopyCat` component in the second unit test.
 The prop values are the same as the first text, except for the `value` prop which will be changed to `'Here is an input'`.
-  2. Extract the input node using the appropriate query method.
-  3. Use the `.toHaveDisplayValue()` jest matcher to verify that the input value displayed in the textbox is the same as the `value` prop passed to the `CopyCat` component.
-  3. Extract the paragraph node using the appropriate query method.
-  5. Use an appropriate jest matcher to verify that the paragraph node has the same text as the input value.

-  Use `npm test` to check whether your test passes.

-> Note: `.byText()` methods cannot grab input text values.
-Just text from nodes with a text property.
-E.g. paragraphs.
-So you don't have to worry about your query methods accidentally grabbing the text from the input node instead of the paragraph.
+The `value` prop represents the input text value.

 ### Hint

-Your solution should have the following steps:

-First render the `CopyCat` component in your test.
+Look at the solution below:

 ```js
 test('Should display input text in paragraph when isCopying is set to true',()=>{
   render(